 (i) explain the concept of biodiversity and how it is measured;

-(ii) understand the major features of both the plant and animal kingdoms.
+(ii) understand the major features of the major groups of organisms on this planet:

 DELIVERY METHOD: 18 lectures, 3 practicals